-America’s editorial cartoonists have had a rough time lately.
-In January, the Gannett-owned Arizona Republic newspaper axed Steve Benson, the Pulitzer Prize-winning cartoonist whose sharp sketches had livened up its pages for almost 40 years.
+Despite an abundance of controversial topics to comment on, America’s editorial cartoonists have had a rough time lately.
+In January 2019, the Gannett-owned Arizona Republic newspaper axed Steve Benson, the Pulitzer Prize-winning cartoonist whose sharp sketches had livened up its pages for almost forty years.

 Even as traditional outlets for it shrink, socially conscious art and the desire to make it remain as strong as ever.
-Art in Action, an exhibition currently on display at the Library of Congress in Washington, D.C., makes the point that editorial cartooning, in some form, has been with us a long time.
+Art in Action, a 2019 exhibition at the Library of Congress in Washington, D.C., makes the point that editorial cartooning, in some form, has been with us a long time.
 And it continues to persist even as traditional outlets for it shrink.

 The problem has never been a shortage of material.
 The Trump era has given artists an excess of subjects to sharpen their pens on.
 And while the digital era has disrupted some channels artists once used to distribute their work—newspapers, for instance—it has also made it possible to make and distribute art more widely.
 Artists now share their output via grassroots networks and social media instead of via print media.